Decent work and economic growth: Achieving SDG 8

 The MOOC, created in collaboration with the SDG Academy, will be available internationally on the edX online education platform for free (with the option to earn a verified certificate for a small fee).

-The Decent work and economic growth MOOC will be delivered as a instructor-led course.
-Learning materials will be made available, including lecture videos, required and optional readings, video interviews, and mini-documentaries, and learners will demonstrate their learning by completing a quiz and participating in the group discussion board with other learners from around the world.
+The Decent work and economic growth MOOC is a self-paced course.
+Learning materials will be available, including lecture videos, required and optional readings, video interviews, and mini-documentaries, and learners will demonstrate their learning by completing a quiz and participating in the group discussion board with other learners from around the world.

 Sign up to learn: